CyberMind-FR/cybermind-fr.github.io/source/_posts/en/How-to-void-your-RaidSonic-IcyBox-NAS6220-B-Warrantly.md

 I just bought one and want to put Debian on it.

-I started with this thread [[http://forum.nas-portal.org/showthread.php?12855-Ib-nas6220-b|Ib-nas6220-b thread @ NAS-Portal.org]] and a small Genesi SmartBook to hack this cool NAS.
+I started with this [thread @ NAS-Portal.org](http://forum.nas-portal.org/showthread.php?12855-Ib-nas6220-b|Ib-nas6220-b) and a small Genesi SmartBook to hack this cool NAS.
 === NO CLOUD at HOME ===

 After had bought this small NAS, I discovered that a **VPN Tunnel is made with China at bootup** !